bright/new-www/_posts/2017-12-11-injectable-android-viewmodels.md

 # Injectable ViewModels #

-Before we begin to play with the code I wanted to add that I have Googled other people's approaches to view model injections and I didn't like them too much because of the significant amount of the boilerplate code (e.g. writing a separate view model factory per view model).
+Before we begin to play with the code I wanted to add that I have googled other people's approaches to view model injections and I didn't like them too much because of the significant amount of the boilerplate code (e.g. writing a separate view model factory per view model).
 The best one, which my example is based on, comes from the [Google's samples repository](https://github.com/googlesamples/android-architecture-components/tree/master/GithubBrowserSample).
 I have simplified some parts of it and rewritten it in Kotlin.

 _Note: you can access the whole code used in this example [on GitHub](https://github.com/azabost/simple-mvvm-example)._